Bead Glossary A to J

 HEMATITE or HAEMATITE

 Is the mineral form of iron oxide which has a rust red colouring.
 As gemstone beads they are quite striking and are usually heavy shiny and silvery black in colour.
 These stones can be found in Bangladesh, Brazil, China, Czech Republic, England, New Zealand, and the United States.
-True hematite leaves a red streak when scratched across a piece of unglazed porcelain, while simulated products usually leave a gray streak.
-Read more in our Gemstones & Minerals Glossary
+True hematite leaves a red streak when scratched across a piece of unglazed porcelain, while simulated products usually leave a grey streak.
+Read more in our Gemstones & Minerals Glossary.

 Above is an example of Hematite.